A: AppMap agent software is open-source software (OSS). We use the MIT License.

 AppMap Cloud is a repository for AppMaps.
 It is server-based commercial software.
 Read more about AppMap Cloud.

 A: You have two good options - you can share the recorded AppMap JSON file, or you can upload the AppMap to the AppMap Cloud and share a link to it.
 See “Add AppMaps to a code issue” for a practical guide.

-A: You can record AppMaps when you run your automated tests, and then upload those AppMaps to the AppMap Cloud.
+A: You can record AppMaps when you run your automated tests.
 Contact us for further information about the techniques and benefits of integrating AppMaps into your CI/CD.

 A: Yes, AppMap recording can be optimized for more compact results.
 Please see Refining AppMaps.

-A: That depends on the application platform.
+A: It depends on the application platform.
 Ruby and Java client agent typically introduce 10-15% processing overhead.

 A: Definitely not.
 We are always working on supporting new languages and frameworks.
 And, all AppMap agent code, including language and framework integrations, is open source.
 Here are three ways to get more info:

 Please see the Community page for tips on how to get connected with the AppMap community.